luandknguyen/brainrust/readme.md

         --newline_mode <NEWLINE_MODE>   Select newline mode: CRLF or LF.
 Default: CRLF
 ```

+## 📝 Notes

+- Newline character defaults to MS-DOS convension (i.e. CRLF).
+Use `--newline_mode=LF` to change to Linux convension.
+- When cell pointer is at the first cell, '<' will wrap around if `--wrapping` flag is set.
+- When cell pointer is at the final cell, '>' will wrap around if `--wrapping` flag is set, unless `--dynamic_size` flag is also set.

 ## 🔖 Examples

 *Notes: the examples in `examples` folder use CRLF.*